wajidmanzoor/SCS/README.md

         - If neighbors status is 2, increamnet degree of removed vertex and neighbor in HDegree.
     3. If size of H >= Lower Bound size, Compare and update Max Min Degree (kl)
     4. if size of H = Upper Bound Size, Break

+### Heuristic 2

+**Intialzie**
+- Create a vector H to store the subgraph with the maximum minimum degree.
+- Initialize kl (the maximum minimum degree) to zero.
+- Create arrays hDegree (to store the degree of vertices in the subgraph) and sta (to track the status of vertices).
+- Set sta to zero for all vertices. (sta values: 0 = vertex not in Q or H, 1 = vertex in Q, 2 = vertex in H).
+- Create a priority queue Q of vertices, with the priority based on the degree of vertex ($v$) in $H \cup v $.

+**Algorithm**
+1. Push query vertex in Queue (Q) and set the status to 1.
+2. while Q is not empty
+    1. Remove top element from Q.
+    2. Iterate through neighbors of removed element and Calculate the number of neighbors (d_new) each neighbor of the removed vertex has in H.
+        - If neighbors status is 0, push to Q and set status to 1.
+        - If neighbors status is 1, update prority in Q to d_new.
+        - If neighbors status is 2, increamnet degree of removed vertex and neighbor in HDegree.
+    3. If size of H >= Lower Bound size, Compare and update Max Min Degree (kl)
+    4. if size of H = Upper Bound Size, Break

+**Note** : The primary distinction between Heuristic 1 and Heuristic 2 lies in the prioritization criteria.
+In Heuristic 1, priority is determined by the degree in the original graph, whereas in Heuristic 2, priority is based on the degree in $H \cup v $

+## Calculate distance from query Vertex
+Calculates the distance of each vetrex from query vertex and stores that information in *q_dist*.

+**Intialize**
+- Create a array *q_dist* to store distance of each vertex from query vertex, initializing each element to *INF*.
+- Create a Queue (Q) to store the vertices to be processed.

+**Algorithm**
+1. While Q is not Empty
+    1. Remove top element (v) from the  Queue.
+    2. itterate throught neighbors of removed vertex.
+        - if neighbors *q_dist* is *INF* update it to be the *q_dist* of the removed vertex plus 1.
+        - Push neighbor to the Queue

+**Note** This is a BFS algorithm

+## Apply Intial Reduction rules

+## Proposed algorithm with dominating branching.

 ## Notes